Ragazoor/typed-future/README.md

-# An error typed Future
+# A Future with typed errors
 A Future based monad with typed errors.
 Designed to be a replacement for the `scala.concurrent.Future` with minimal migration needed.
 Entirely built on top of the `scala.concurrent.Future` it has